morningstarxcdcode/AI-ML-For-Beginners-And-Beyond/.github/ISSUE_TEMPLATE/feature_request.md

 ## 💡 Feature Summary

-Clearly describe the feature you want to suggest.
+Clearly describe the feature or enhancement you want to suggest.
+Be concise and specific.

 ## 🎯 Purpose

-Why is this feature useful for the community or for learning AI/ML?
+Explain why this feature is useful for the community or for learning AI/ML.
+How does it add value to the repository?

 ## 🧠 Suggested Implementation (If any)

-How do you think this could be added?
+Provide ideas or steps for implementing this feature.
+Check all that apply:

 - [ ] Add a new notebook
 - [ ] Include sample datasets